 These timers represent maximums – we generally come well within these time limits.
 In certain circumstances we will put a clock on hold – for example when we are awaiting a response from you with further information or an approval for work that may have a temporary impact on you or your business

 Sometimes, with the best will in the world, and in spite of our best efforts, there are extenuating circumstances that mean the time limit is breached.
-This is exceptionally rare, but just to cover this we set a target “goal %”.
+This is exceptionally rare.

 Other exceptions to our priorities